To explore and present the history of the automobile and its impact on American life and culture using Los Angeles as a prime example.

 Peter Mullin is committed to functional aesthetics: how aerodynamics shape a raindrop, how surface tension forms a teardrop.
 A manifestation of this is his major donation to the Art Center College of Design in Pasadena, California, the institution’s largest individual gift ever.
 Automobile magazine named Peter Mullin its 2015 Man of the Year based in part on this gift.
 Professionally, he is co-founder and Chairman of the Board of M Financial Holdings Incorporated (M Financial), a national reinsurance company and network of independent firms that serve the financial and life insurance needs of Fortune 500 corporations, executives, and affluent individuals.
 He is also Chairman of Mullin | Barens | Sanford Financial, an independent executive benefits and solutions provider and a member of M Financial Group.
 Peter has consulted on executive compensation and benefits issues for more than 40 years for public and privately held firms across a variety of industries.
 Sustainability and environmental stewardship is another area where Peter leads.
 His buildings are solar-powered and feed excess energy into the grid.
 Peter is also pioneering biological waste-water treatment technologies and hydroponic gardening.
 Never content with business as usual, Peter Mullin is the ideal person to lead the Petersen’s transition from a static museum to a futuristic automotive entertainment experience.

-David Sydorick has build a reputation as one o f the world’s greatest enthusiasts for the works of Carrozzeria Zagato.
-His knowledge and love for the Milanese coachbuilder is well documented.
-What is less well documented is his longtime commitment to the Petersen Automotive Museum.
+David Sydorick has built a reputation as one of the world’s greatest enthusiasts for the works of Carrozzeria Zagato.
+His knowledge and love for the Milanese coachbuilder is well-documented.
+What is less well-documented is his longtime commitment to the Petersen Automotive Museum.
 David Sydorick is the only board member to serve continuously from the museum’s opening in 1994 to the present.
 During his time on the board, David has served in several positions, including Secretary and Vice Chairman.
 He was also one of the first ten members of the Checkered Flag 200 group, headed by fellow board member Bruce Meyer.
 These original Checkered Flag members were instrumental in launching the museum in 1994.
 One of David’s greatest contributions to the Petersen Automotive Museum has been his zeal for the grand redesign of the building at 6060 Wilshire Blvd.
 He reached out to several architects, from downtown Los Angeles to Europe, for proposals.
 Ideas ranged from razing the building to making it a multi-purpose museum/high-rise residential complex.
 Car-enthusiast architect A. Eugene “Gene” Kohn, Chairman of New York-based Kohn Pedersen Fox, was a longtime acquaintance of David.
 During one of Gene’s visits to Los Angeles, David proposed the idea of doing a wrap on the original Welton Becket-designed structure.
 This would bring the museum into the 21st century more cost-effectively than knocking the building down and starting over from scratch.
 David suggested using colors and materials that would speak to automotive enthusiasts.
 This idea is now evident in the museum’s use of “hot rod” red and brushed steel, assembled with rivet-like fasteners.
 The overall effect evokes both the feel of early 20th century rivet-bodied coachbuilt cars and stripped-down hot rods and racecars from the 1950s or 1960s.
 David’s vision has been instrumental in the success of the Petersen’s new aesthetic, but he also has labored tirelessly to attract some of the most capable, influential, and enthusiastic figures in Los Angeles to the Petersen’s Board of Directors.
 Perhaps most notably, Bruce Meyer and David convinced renowned car-collector, museum visionary, and philanthropist Peter W. Mullin to return to the Petersen after a long hiatus to serve as Chairman of the Board of Directors.

 To say that David has been absolutely crucial to the continued success of the Petersen Automotive Museum would be a gross understatement.
 His generosity, love of automobiles, drive, and determination have been critical to the organization since its inception.
 A retired Wall Street investment banker, David and his wife, Ginny, have participated in automotive events around the world.
 Highlights include a 1998 drive across China with Louis Vuitton and competing in seven Mille Miglias (including one with Phil Hill).
 The Petersen Automotive Museum’s collection has benefitted from David’s philanthropy.
 He has donated many significant cars to the museum over the years, including Boyd Coddington’s famous Aluma Coupe.